 Being able to reflect is a fundamental part of learning and reflective practice is an invaluable tool to help artists develop their confidence, practice, self-awareness, identity and much more.
-Many artists forget about or neglect doing a reflective art journal because they aren’t sure where to start or if it will help them.
-This guide explains what a reflective art journal is, the benefits of keeping one and how you can start your own.
+Many artists forget about or neglect doing a reflective art journal because they aren’t sure where to start or if it will actually help them.
+This guide explains what a reflective art journal is, provides a model of reflection for you to use, highlights the benefits of keeping one and explains how you can start your own.

 What is a reflective art journal?